skbio.sequence.distance.jc69#

 Notes

-The Jukes-Cantor 1969 (JC69) model was originally described in [1].
+The Jukes-Cantor 1969 (JC69) model was originally described in [1] and its gamma correction in [2].

 JC69 is a basic evolutionary model for nucleotide sequences.
 It assumes equal base frequencies and equal substitution rates between bases.
 It models sequence evolution as a continuous-time Markov chain, and corrects the observed distance (p-distance) for repeated substitutions to estimate the true distance.